 Looking back, though, I sorta wish they’d also mentioned that it was perfectly normal to not have those feelings, too.

 As a teenager, I didn’t know what “asexual” meant (and if you don’t either, you should probably check out this super-accessible webcomic before reading any further).
 I didn’t learn the word till my sophomore year of college, and I didn’t start using it to describe myself until about a year ago.
-Even now it feels strange—especially since I’m also hetero-romantic, which has granted me a lot of social privilege since I can easily “blend in” as a hetero gal—and I’m still getting used to being open about it.
+Even now it feels strange (especially since I’ve only ever dated men and can generally “pass” as heterosexual), and I’m still getting used to being open about it.
 The Internet has been a big help.
 So has having a cool shorthand, since “ace” makes me feel like the best player on an anime sports team.

 I don’t talk about it much because I’d rather people know me for my love of KU basketball or Tamora Pierce novels than my sexual preferences, but there’s no doubt it’s had an impact on my interests and interactions.
 The more comfortable I get with my identity, the more I realize how often Li’l Me was unconsciously seeking confirmation that there were other people and stories like her own.